Configure hybrid OneDrive for Business

 This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're following a roadmap when you do the procedures in this article.

-You can redirect users to OneDrive for Business in Office 365 when they click OneDrive or Sites on the navigation bar or the app launcher.
-In this article are the steps you need to configure your on-premises environment to connect with OneDrive for Business in Office 365.
+You can redirect users to OneDrive for Business, on the navigation bar or the app launcher, when they select OneDrive or Sites.
+This article provides the steps to configure your on-premises environment to connect with OneDrive for Business.
 You can find an overview of the process in Plan for hybrid OneDrive for Business.

 This video shows a walkthrough of configuring hybrid OneDrive for Business.

 The SharePoint Migration Tool demonstrated in the video is currently in preview.
 It is only supported for SharePoint Server 2013.
 Download the SharePoint Migration Tool.

 To use OneDrive for Business, your users must have Create Personal Site and Follow People and Edit Profile permissions.
 Both are controlled by the user permissions in the User Profile service application.

 Verify that the user account that is performing this procedure is a member of the Farm Admins group.